The Power of Paradox

 “How can these things be.”…how can we make sense of those trying circumstances that contradict our reality and shake our faith?
 How can we comprehend and accept that which seems so senseless, situations that defy reason?

 The answer is found in the fact that, like gold bound in ore, comprehension of paradoxical realities requires a refining process (Mal.3:3).
 Therefore, “…think it not strange concerning the fiery trial which is to try you, as though some strange thing happened unto you: But rejoice, inasmuch as ye are partakers of Christ’s sufferings; that, when his glory shall be revealed, ye may be glad also with exceeding joy.”
 (1 Peter 4:12-13).

 “For unto you it is given in the behalf of Christ, not only to believe on him, but also to suffer for his sake…” (Phil.1:29).
-Suffering works death on the “old man”; shattering the myth of self-sufficiency.
-God allows tailor-made trials, difficult circumstances and situations to prove and strengthen our faith, teaching us dependency; gradually delivering us from our “own understanding”, “our own ways” and “our own hearts.”
+Suffering works death on the “old man,” shattering the myth of self-sufficiency.
+For this reason, God allows tailor-made trials, difficult circumstances, and situations to prove and strengthen our faith, teaching us dependency, gradually delivering us from our “own understanding,” “our ways,” and “our hearts.”

 “Trust in the LORD with all thine heart; and lean not unto THINE OWN UNDERSTANDING” (Prov.3:5) [Emphasis mine].